 Living in or travelling to London is often associated with bustling streets, a fast pace of life, and limited opportunity to get to appreciate the landscape that both the city and the surrounding area has to offer.
 London is fortunate in that it has so much to offer in terms of variety, both in the city itself but also within a reasonably small radius which surrounds the city.
 From city centre views and a number of beautiful parks, to the stunning countryside of Kent and Surrey, London is within striking distance of some stunning places to walk – ideal for stretching your legs after a week in the office or a long journey to the capital.
-Here’s a series of five great FREE walks, taking you from the city centre to the leafy surrounding counties.
+Here’s a series of five great walks near London, taking you from the city centre to the leafy surrounding counties.

 Best for: Sightseeing – London Bridges Walk (4 miles, Difficulty – Easy, Duration – 1hr 30 mins):

 The many bridges which span the width of the Thames form some of London’s most famous and iconic landmarks.
 You’re bound to get distracted by a number of sites along the way, but this route is a great way to see some of the capital’s best views on two feet, and for free.